seed4j/seed4j/documentation/module-creation.md

 ```

 In your `JHipsterModuleResource` you can define additional properties and an organization to display your module in the landscape (replacing `.standalone()`).
-Here again, you have a lot of example to rely on.
+Here again, you have a lot of examples to rely on.

 ## Applying module in CI